- Research article

 The extracted key indicators, which was extracted from the visualization analysis, were fed in the five chosen classification algorithms.
 But, it’s worth mentioning that since the chosen classification algorithms have the capability to train two different attributes’ types, i.e. nominal and numeric, both were tried and trained.
 Then, the accuracy results were evaluated to see which variable type can work efficiently with each classification algorithm in training the datasets of interest.
 As a result, Fig. 10 and Fig. 11 clearly show that SVM model (with radial kernel) reported the highest accuracy rate in predicting students grades in all courses (i.e. Grades attribute) and dissertation project (i.e. Grade attribute).
 Noting that the underlined (U) x-axis names of algorithms were those that worked efficiently with nominal attributes.
 The predictions rates, in comparison with the baseline, are 76.3% and 69.7% for dissertation grade and all courses grade class, in respectively.
 SVM with radial kernel function was chosen since it has the ability to train and deal with imbalanced datasets.
 Additionally, kappa results showed that LDA’s accuracy in predicting student’s dissertation grade is 44.7% and that considered better than predicting the same class labels randomly.
 However, for all course classification (i.e. Grades attribute), SVM’s kappa was the highest and its is better than the baseline recording 41.7% accuracy rate.
 All the aforementioned related results and the comparison between different attributes types are placed in Tables 7, 8, and 9.

-Now, to evaluate the significance or the credibility of the achieved accuracy rates in contrast with the random prediction ones, the p-values were extracted from the confusion matrix function of all trained machine learning algorithms for Additional files 2 and 3.
+Now, to evaluate the significance or the credibility of the achieved accuracy rates in contrast with the random prediction ones, the p-values were extracted from the confusion matrix function of all trained machine learning algorithms for and.
 The outcomes, as presented in Fig. 12, indicate the significance of SVM’s accuracy results in accurately classifying students grades in all courses and the dissertations one because the recorded p-value for successfully classifying them were 0.0003 and 0.03, respectively.
 So, since the p-values were less than 0.05, the proposed null hypothesis has been rejected.
 To rephrase, the accuracy results achieved by the SVM Radial classifiers in both datasets exceeded the baseline and were accepted as significance accuracy rate, making SVM kernel model a perfect classification model among other tested algorithms.
 Thus, that answers the remaining parts (about the significance of the accuracy rate) of research questions 1 and 2.

 Discussion & Conclusion

 Predicting students’ performance for post graduate study is important for any educational institutions.
-It is important especially, for those who are aiming to give students opportunities in doing something useful in their field of study, and those who are aiming to well manage the needed teaching resources for excellent learning experiences, like XYZ University.
-XYZ is a start-up research-based institute which aims to improve its reputation and ranking by selecting high performing students to engage them in solving real world issues.
+It is important especially, for those who are aiming to give students opportunities in doing something useful in their field of study, and those who are aiming to well manage the needed teaching resources for excellent learning experiences, like the British University.
+The British University in Dubai is a start-up research-based institute which aims to improve its reputation and ranking by selecting high performing students to engage them in solving real world issues.
 So, predicting distinguished students is an urgent desire.
 Additionally, knowing students’ performance in each course beforehand is a main requirement in order to help at risk students by mitigating the challenges that they are facing in their learning journeys and helping them excel in the learning process.
 Whilst, such predictions, especially, for a new university is a challenge since there are no enough dataset records to be analyzed.
 Nonetheless, our results prove the possibility of doing so with reasonably significant accuracy rates.
 The support vector machine classifier with radial kernel was the one which proved its efficiency (among the rest of classifiers) in predicting students’ performance in all courses’ grades, including their dissertation projects’ grade.
 The main reason that may be attributed to that classifier’s success is the model training method that its used, which relies only on a few data points or samples (those which are very close to the hyperplane) to build its classification model.
 That result did not match the research findings in (Mustafa et al., 2017; Pasini, 2015; Sharma & Paliwal, 2015) which proves the efficiency of LDA and MLP-NN in treating small dataset sizes.
 But it agrees with (Asif et al., 2017) that there is no perfect classifiers that can work efficiently for similar dataset characteristics in different use case scenarios.

 Moreover, since the attributes values in each class (for both datasets) were imbalanced, and for generalizability purpose (i.e. to measure the accuracy while avoiding the bias that may be created by that imbalanced data while training the dataset), another performance measure was used and it’s called balanced accuracy.
 Balanced accuracy is an evaluation metric that takes the average of sensitivity (or recall) and specificity to calculate the accuracy rate of a certain attribute’s class (Brodersen, Ong, Stephan, & Buhmann, 2010).
 So, the balanced accuracy rate was extracted from the confusion matrix of the classification results of all tested classifiers for only class A (4) of grades attribute.
 Then, they were compared with the calculated accuracy baseline, and the result is shown in Fig. 13.
-LDA has recorded the highest accuracy rates with values 79% and 77% for the classification of class A for Additional files 2 and 3, in respectively.
+LDA has recorded the highest accuracy rates with values 79% and 77% for the classification of class A for, in respectively.
 Noting that, although SVM produced acceptable accuracy results, it is still susceptible more than LDA to be biased with imbalanced dataset observations while training the model.
 Despite that, both have proved to be reliable since their kappa results not only exceeded their baselines but also they were fluctuating between fair and moderate agreement levels, as suggested by Landis, Kock, and Fleiss’s kappa guidelines (Byrt, Bishop, & Carlin, 1990; Fleiss & Paik, 2003).
 Kappa and balanced accuracy considered reliable metrics, but examining the efficiency of LDA and SVM Radial models with more evaluation and diagnostic metrics, like ROC Curve or F-Scores, will be an interesting topic for further investigation in the future.